zarr-developers/zarr-python/docs/user-guide/storage.rst

 Memory Store
 ~~~~~~~~~~~~

-The :class:`zarr.storage.FsspecStore` a in-memory store that allows for serialization of
+The :class:`zarr.storage.MemoryStore` a in-memory store that allows for serialization of
 Zarr data (metadata and chunks) to a dictionary.

 .. ipython:: python